chrisgrieser/nvim-scissors/README.md

 What you can do, however, is to copy individual snippets files from the `friendly-snippets` repository into your own snippet folder, and edit them there.

-### Edit snippet title and snippet description
+### Edit snippet title or description
 `nvim-scissors` only allows to edit the snippet prefix and snippet body, to keep the UI as simple as possible.
 For the few cases where you need to edit a snippet's title or description, you can use the `openInFile` keymap and edit them directly in the snippet file.

-### Version controlling snippets & Snippet file formatting
+### Version controlling snippets & snippet file formatting
 This plugin writes JSON files via `vim.encode.json()`.
 That method saves the file in minified form and does not have a deterministic order of dictionary keys.

 Both, minification and unstable key order, are a problem if you version-control your snippet collection.
-To solve this issue, `nvim-scissors` can optionally unminify and sort the JSON files via `yq` or `jq` after updating a snippet.
+To solve this issue, `nvim-scissors` lets you optionally unminify and sort the JSON files via `yq` or `jq` after updating a snippet.
 (Both are also available via [mason.nvim](https://github.com/williamboman/mason.nvim).)

 It is recommended to run `yq`/`jq` once on all files in your snippet collection, since the first time you edit a file, you would still get a large diff from the initial sorting.
 You can do so with `yq` using this command:

 ```bash
 cd "/your/snippet/dir"